penguinpowernz/clai/README.md

 ### Commands

-- [ ] turn thinking output on and off with `/thinking` and config item
+- [x] turn thinking output on and off with `/thinking` and config item
 - [x] add list `/models` command
 - [x] add `/model <modelname>` command
 - [ ] add `/clear` command to reset the prompt
 - [x] add `/tokens` to show how many tokens you're using
 - [x] add `/quit` command to exit
 - [ ] add `/export` command to export chat history to a file

+# FAQ

+## Why shouldn't I use opencode?

+It looks cool and solves the exact same problem, but this is a pure golang - no typescript or javascript junk.
+If you have no problem with javascript etc you should probably use that one.

+## Why shouldn't I use shell-ai?

+Currently it's buggier than this one, and its all written in javascript, which I personally despise.

+## Why shouldn't I use claude code?

+Because you would rather spend your money on a fancy graphics card than another online service.

 # Non-Toxic Code of conduct